conflicts as a starting point

 Practices:

-• Storytelling in a fishbowl format
+• Storytelling in a Fishbowl Format

-• Mindfulness and circle practices
+• Mindfulness and Circle Practices

 Our Guest Facilitators:

-Sunday, 21.
+Sonntag, 21.
 September 2025: Mark Pertuis – Queer Mama e.V.

-Sunday, 19.
-October 2025: Mati Klitgård – Gay Consent Lab
+Sonntag, 19.
+Oktober 2025: Mati Klitgård – Gay Consent Lab

-Sunday, 30.
-November 2025: Pansy – Let’s talk about sex and drugs (tbc)
+Sonntag, 30.
+November 2025: Pansy – Let’s talk about sex and drugs

-Friday, 13.
-February 2026: Olympia Bukkakis – Drag-Performer*in und Aktivist*in
+Freitag, 13.
+Februar 2026: Olympia Bukkakis – Drag-Performer*in und Aktivist*in

 *Online Story Archive